• Home

 Exterior, Paint and Body

-My first impression of the car was that it was an extremely tired Camaro.
-Its body panels however were in very nice shape with little to no rust or major dents and the paint was decent.
-Visually, the car looked good but had a lot of flaws and a lot of broken and missing parts.
-It nonetheless boasted an accident-free Carfax report and was equipped with the ultimate IROC package 3 and the desirable G92 performance option.
+My first impression was that it was a very tired Camaro.
+However, its body panels were in very nice shape with little to no rust or major dents and paint that wasn’t half bad.
+From a distance, the car looked good, but up close, it told a different story: broken pieces, missing parts, and numerous imperfections.
+Nevertheless, the car boasted an accident-free Carfax report and was equipped with the top-tier IROC Package 3 and the desirable G92 performance option.

 Wheels and Brakes